Today’s Quranic Word is Daar = دار

 This means the Home of Settlement.
 This is because once we enter Jannah, we will have found our perfect home, and will never need to move again.4

-This is the Home of Peace.
-In Paradise we will never experience any conflit, hear any bad speech or have any hatred towards anyone else.5
+Daarus salaam is the Home of Peace.
+In Paradise, we will never experience any conflict, hear any bad speech or have any hatred towards anyone else.5

 Hellfire on the other hand has been described as a destructive home.